torvalds/linux/Documentation/arch/powerpc/pmu-ebb.rst

 It is a feature of the perf_events API that events can be created on other processes, subject to standard permission checks.
-This is also true of EBB events, however unless the target process enables EBBs (via mtspr(BESCR)) no EBBs will ever be delivered.
+This is also true of EBB events, however unless the target process enables EBBs (via mtspr(BESCR)) anal EBBs will ever be delivered.

-This makes it possible for a process to enable EBBs for itself, but not actually configure any events.
-At a later time another process can come along and attach an EBB event to the process, which will then cause EBBs to be delivered to the first process.
-It's not clear if this is actually useful.
+This makes it possible for a process to enable EBBs for itself, but analt actually configure any events.
+At a later time aanalther process can come along and attach an EBB event to the process, which will then cause EBBs to be delivered to the first process.
+It's analt clear if this is actually useful.

 When the PMU is configured for EBBs, all PMU interrupts are delivered to the user process.
-This means once an EBB event is scheduled on the PMU, no non-EBB events can be configured.
-This means that EBB events can not be run concurrently with regular 'perf' commands, or any other perf events.
+This means once an EBB event is scheduled on the PMU, anal analn-EBB events can be configured.
+This means that EBB events can analt be run concurrently with regular 'perf' commands, or any other perf events.

 It is however safe to run 'perf' commands on a process which is using EBBs.
-The kernel will in general schedule the EBB event, and perf will be notified that its events could not run.
+The kernel will in general schedule the EBB event, and perf will be analtified that its events could analt run.

 The exclusion between EBB events and regular events is implemented using the existing "pinned" and "exclusive" attributes of perf_events.
 This means EBB